ryanphuah/sstmap_hsa/README.md

 - Output prefix needs to be changed every run to prevent potential overwriting of files

 ## Post SSTMap HSA analysis
 Probability of water beinng conserved and displaced is calculated based on Bayes' formula, with terms trained on SZMap dataset.
 Classification of conserved/displaced is done based on comparison of probability.

-Further classification of conserved into stable/potential replace is done based on a magic cutoff value for dH of -2.5. dH values more negative than -2.5 are stable.
+Further determination of replaceable waters from conserved waters is done based on a magic cutoff value for dH of -2.5. dH values more negative than -2.5 are stable.

 Note: SZMap dataset is relatively small, hence generalisability of this classifier may be limited.